 Nutmeg Soccer School was established by Ollie Stanbridge.
 Ollie has played semi-professional football for over 20 years having played for teams such as Banbury United, Aylesbury United and Brackley Town.
-His early days at Aylesbury United saw an FA Cup 1st round tie at Port Vale.
+His early days at Aylesbury United saw an FA Cup 1st round match at Port Vale in front of 5,000 people.
 He has also been fortunate enough to come up against some Premier League teams and International footballers during his career.
 The most famous is probably Peter Crouch where there was only a slight height difference for marking on corners!

 His passion for the game means Ollie is still playing despite the ageing body and slowing legs.
 During these latter playing days he has turned his energy into setting up Nutmeg Soccer School.
 Having enjoyed Soccer Schools when he was younger and organised them under a previous organisation it was a natural progression to provide something similar himself for children locally.

 A nutmeg in the football world is a trick where a player puts the ball between an opposition player’s legs.
 Trying this move is common place on pitches around the world and is one of the things which gets the crowd on their feet.
 It brings alive the skilful and fun side of the game which is what we want to bring alive at Nutmeg Soccer School.

 Credit to Ollie’s old friend school friend Alex King who first came up with the name!

 - Football fun for all – We cater for all abilities and backgrounds.
 From girls and boys who have never played football to those who have been playing for years.

 - Children’s safety first – All coaches are first aid trained and DBS checked.
 It is of paramount importance that you to be reassured that your child is in a safe environment.